Wilhelmlab/Bioinformatics-Training/README.md

 This github repository was cloned as a reference for Coy et al. 2020 Frontiers in Microbiology.
 It is a direct copy and has not been modified in any way from the original content, excluding this statement.
+Dated: 04-27-2020

 Bioinformatics Training
 =======================